June 6 2019

 output.
 Perhaps it works better than centralized

-Again, molten salt reactors can be mass produced in factories
+Again, molten salt reactors can be mass produced in shipyards

 at scales ranging from backyard sized to giga-sized, and